qouteall/imm_ptl_wiki_copy/Config-Options.md

 ### Indirect Loading Radius Cap
 Defines the maximum loading radius of indirect chunk loading through portals.
 Turning it down means that fewer chunks will be loaded when a player approaches a portal thus increase server performance.

+The chunk loading radius of global portals won't be affected by this option.

 ## Other Client-Side Configurations
 ### Compatibility Render Mode